delve-team/delve/README.md

 Delve is a Python package for visualizing deep learning model training.

-Use Delve if you need a lightweight PyTorch extension that:
+Use Delve if you need a lightweight PyTorch or Keras extension that:
 - Plots live statistics of network activations to TensorBoard
 - Performs spectral analysis to identify layer saturation for network pruning
 - Is easily extendible and configurable